-To choose either of the exclusions, complete the appropriate parts of Form 2555 and file it with your Form 1040 or Form 1040X.
-Your initial choice to claim the exclusion must usually be made on a timely filed return (including extensions) or on a return amending a timely filed return.
+To choose either of the exclusions, complete the appropriate parts of Form 2555 and file it with your Form 1040, 1040-SR, or 1040-X. Your initial choice to claim the exclusion must usually be made on a timely filed return (including extensions) or on a return amending a timely filed return.
 However, there are exceptions.
 See Pub.
 54 for details.

 Additional child tax credit.

 You can't take the additional child tax credit if you claim either of the exclusions or the housing deduction.

 You can't take the earned income credit if you claim either of the exclusions or the housing deduction.